msainsburydale/NeuralEstimators.jl/docs/src/examples/data_irregularspatial.md

 The empirical risk (average loss) over the training and validation sets can be plotted using [`plotrisk`](@ref).

-One may wish to save a trained estimator and load it in a later session: see [Saving and loading neural estimators](@ref) for details on how this can be done.
+One may wish to save a trained estimator and load it in a later session: see [Saving and loading estimators](@ref) for details on how this can be done.

 ## Assessing the estimator